Sea Princesses: TV series

 In 2007, an animated TV series was produced co-produced by the Australian production company Southern Star Entertainment and the Spanish studio Neptuno Films, in partnership with the Brazilian production company Flamma Films being supervised by Fábio Yabu.
 In Brazil, as well as in the rest of Latin America, the cartoon premiered on the Discovery Kids channel on March 24, 2008.
 The series later aired on TV Cultura on July 12, 2010, broadcasting only the first season.

 The series also aired in dozens of other countries around the world.
 The series made its debut in the United States on Discovery Familia (dubbed into Latin American Spanish) and Discovery Junior (syndication).
 In 2010, the series debuted on Nick Jr. in Australia before being rerun on free-to-air television by the Seven Network.
 It has been confirmed than the series would also debut on Treehouse.
-In 2017, the series debuted on Tiny Pop and Disney Junior in the United Kingdom.
 All characters speak in American accents despite being played by Australian actors.